HeyPuter/puter/doc/devmeta/track-comments.md

   then the null check should result in a early return of null;
   this code with the track comment may have additional logic for the null/undefined case.
+- `track: manual safe object`
+  This code manually creates a new "client-safe" version of some object that's in scope.
+This could be either to pass onto the browser or to pass to something like the notification service.